jupath/expensify-app/readme.md

-git init - Create a new git repo git status - View changes to your project code git add - Add files to staginga area git commit - Creats a new commit with files from staging area git log - View recent commits
+git init - Create a new git repo git status - View changes to your project code git add - Add files to staging area git commit - Creats a new commit with files from staging area git log - View recent commits